Updated January 10, 2023

 Link to Past Course: https://github.com/nadia-polikarpova/cse291-program-synthesis/wiki

-Description: Current operating systems research is sometimes characterized as “polishing a round ball,” meaning that as most of the great ideas in operating systems were developed a long time ago, all we are doing today is refining them.
+Course Description: Current operating systems research is sometimes characterized as “polishing a round ball,” meaning that as most of the great ideas in operating systems were developed a long time ago, all we are doing today is refining them.
 This is somewhat unfair, but there is a grain of truth, and looking back at the development of those great ideas is a worthy and illuminating pursuit.
 Toward this end, we will study some of the most influential operating systems, where most of the modern-day abstractions, mechanisms, and policies were first developed.
 These systems are especially interesting because of their focus on justifying the design and implementation decisions they made -- Why a particular overall structuring of the kernel?
 Why a certain notion of process, or synchronization mechanism, or scheduling policy?
 How do these decisions interact? -- which are mostly either lost or taken for granted today.
 It is instructive to see what predictions they made, whether they came true or not, and how their thinking process might inform us as to how we might go about making such predictions today, based on changing user interests, application demands, and technological trends.
 Some of the systems we will look at include the early “classical” ones: MIT’s Multics, Dijkstra’s THE, Hansen’s RC 4000, Bell Labs’ UNIX, CMU’s Hydra, etc. We will also read some “reflection” papers, i.e., retrospective studies on lessons learned regarding overall operating system design.
 The pace will be informal and relaxed, about one paper per week, so that we have the time to really understand and get into the details.
 Grading will be based mostly on class participation and a short final paper.

-Required Knowledge: Operating systems
+Required Knowledge: operating systems

-Enforced Prerequisite: Yes.
-CSE 221 or equivalent.
+Enforced Prerequisite: CSE221, or equivalent

 Recommended Preparation for Those Without Required Knowledge: Reading list for CSE221 (or any graduate-level operating systems course based on a similar reading list)

-Link to Past Course: https://cseweb.ucsd.edu//classes/wi21/cse291-e/
+Link to Past Course: https://cseweb.ucsd.edu//classes/wi23/cse291-f/

 Recommended Preparation for Those Without Required Knowledge: N/A